 The saying goes that craving sweet things during your pregnancy is related to the baby girl you’re growing.
 If you’re dreaming of salty or sour snacks, you’re carrying a boy.

-While there’s some suggestion that cravings during pregnancy can be related to deficiencies in specific minerals, there’s no connection between cravings and gender.
+While there’s some suggestion that cravings during pregnancy can be related to deficiencies in specific minerals, there’s no connection between cravings and sex.

 Conventional wisdom says that excessive morning sickness at any point during your pregnancy means you’re having a girl.

 The truth?
 Morning sickness is related to surging hormones and low blood sugar.
-Don’t start buying pink clothes just yet.
+Don’t start buying girl’s clothes just yet.

 If you’re having unpredictable mood swings, it could be because you’re having a girl.

 But it’s probably because you’re on a hormonal roller coaster called pregnancy!
 There’s no science behind this myth.
-Mood swings are common for mothers-to-be carrying babies of either gender.
+Mood swings are common for mothers-to-be carrying babies of either sex.

-While you have a 50-50 chance of guessing your baby’s gender correctly, you’re still guessing.
+While you have a 50-50 chance of guessing your baby’s sex correctly, you’re still guessing.

-The truth is, medical intervention of some kind is necessary to accurately predict your baby’s gender.
-You’ll have to wait until the big gender reveal for one of life’s best surprises.
+The truth is, medical intervention of some kind is necessary to accurately predict your baby’s sex.
+You’ll have to wait until the big sex reveal for one of life’s best surprises.

-You’ll find out the baby’s gender at an ultrasound around 20 weeks into your pregnancy.
-These are 80 to 90 percent accurate, as long as your baby cooperates and gives the technician a good look between the legs.
+You’ll find out your baby’s sex through an ultrasound around 20 weeks into your pregnancy.
+These are 80 to 90 percent accurate, as long as your baby cooperates and allows the technician to get a clear look between their legs.

-Some tests, including amniocentesis and chorionic villus sampling, will tell you the gender definitively.
+Some tests, including amniocentesis and chorionic villus sampling, will tell you the sex definitively.
 But these are both invasive.
-They’re usually only offered to mothers who are carrying babies with an increased risk of genetic disorders or chromosomal abnormalities.
+They’re usually only offered to those who are carrying babies with an increased risk of genetic disorders or chromosomal abnormalities.

-Noninvasive prenatal testing is another method to determine gender.
+Noninvasive prenatal testing is another method to determine the sex.
 But it’s also typically only offered to women who are at risk of carrying babies with chromosomal conditions.